PySimpleGUI/PySimpleGUI/readme.md

 ## Read(timeout = t, timeout_key=TIMEOUT_KEY)

-Read with a timeout is a very good thing for your GUIs to use in a read non-blocking situation, if you can use them.
+Read with a timeout is a very good thing for your GUIs to use in a read non-blocking situation, you can use them.
 If your device can wait for a little while, then use this kind of read.
 The longer you're able to add to the timeout value, the less CPU time you'll be taking.

 One way of thinking of reads with timeouts:
 > During the timeout time, you are "yielding" the processor to do other tasks.